 Students have the right to have their physical and nutritional needs optimised to enable readiness for learning.

-- If you or school staff are concerned refer your child to the school Speech and Language Pathologist (SLP).
+- If you or school staff are concerned refer your child to the school speech and language pathologist.

-- Your child will be assessed by your school’s SLP.
+- Your child will be assessed by your school’s speech and language pathologist.

-- If required, your school’s SLP will write a Meal Management Plan which recommends strategies to minimise risk factors.
+- If required, your school’s speech and language pathologist will write a meal management plan which recommends strategies to minimise risk factors.
 This plan will be monitored and reviewed regularly.

-- From 2020 the Department for Education, Children and Young People has adopted and implemented the International Dysphagia Diet Standardisation Initiative (IDDSI) framework.
+- From 2020, we have adopted and implemented the International Dysphagia Diet Standardisation Initiative (IDDSI) framework.
 This is a best practice guideline used internationally in health and education settings.
-Individual student assessment and recommendations will be provided under this framework on a case by case basis.
+Individual student assessment and recommendations will be provided under this framework on a case-by-case basis.

 - Staff working with your child will receive training in supporting students with meal time difficulties, including first aid and choking training.

 - Communicating with your child’s teacher or principal and/or speech and language pathologist about any concerns they have in relation to their eating and drinking and/or meal management.